5 Things You Won’t See in Hotels Anymore—And 2 You Will

 Front desk check-ins

-You won’t just be checking in with your phone—you’ll be able to use it as your key to open your door.
+You will also still be able to use your mobile phone as your room key.
 These “smart keys” are already in place at some Disney resorts, Marriotts, IHG hotels, and Hyatt properties via their respective apps.
-Find out what “smart hotels” mean for your privacy.

 Will see: Hospital-grade disinfectants